mach-composer/mach-composer-cli/docs/src/reference/components/structure.md

 ### sentry

-The following variable is given when `sentry` integration is defined.
+The following variable is given when the [`sentry` integration](../../topics/integrations/sentry.md) is defined.

 ```terraform
 variable "sentry_dsn" {